redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.3-bare-metal-app-automation/README.md

 In this exercise, we'll be creating automation to deploy the 4 components of our application.
 Since our application is 4 individual parts, we'll set up a role to deploy the various components in the correct order.

 Reminder: We are going to do things to get this application going THAT YOU SHOULD NOT DO IN PRODUCTION.
-This is being done to prove a point: when possible, containerize the application.
+This is being done to prove a point: bare metal applications can be run on device edge, however ensure the proper steps are taken to secure the application and device.

 ### Step 1 - Setting up a Role